eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcetapproval.md

 During the time of the French revolution, two titans battled out their ideas of what a good voting system were: Their names were Jean-Charles de Borda and the Marquis de Condorcet.

 - Borda: Believed that we should give candidates points based on where they are ranked.
 My lowest ranked candidate gets zero.
 Next up gets one, and so on.
 Equivalently, the candidate with the best average ranking wins.
 - Condorcet: Had a much better idea.
-He believed that we should always elect a candidate which we now call a *Condorcet winner*:

-> **Definition:** A *Condorcet winner* is a candidate who would defeat every other candidate in a one-on-one election.
+He believed that we should always elect a candidate which we now call a *Condorcet winner*: a candidate who would defeat every other candidate in a one-on-one election.

 But it is impractical to hold an election for every $\frac{n(n-1)}{2}$ pair of candidates, or to put all 45 different one-on-one matchups for 10 candidates on the ballot given to each voter just to decide a Comptroller, so we need a voting system that can be used in a single election, is not preposterously hostile to voters, and still satisfies the Condorcet criterion: if there is a Condorcet winner, *and voters express this through their ballots*, then they should win.

+> **Definition:** A *Condorcet winner* is a candidate who would defeat every other candidate in a one-on-one election, based on the ballot data.

 We compromise on the idea that we can simulate how voters would vote in each theoretical matchup by ranking candidates.
-If I rank Alice first, Bob and Clark tied for second, and Dylan last, then a Condorcet method interprets this *only*(https://doi.org/10.2307/2111325){:target="_blank"} as me saying that
+If I rank Alice first, Bob and Clark tied for second, and Dylan last, then a Condorcet method interprets this *only* as me saying that

 - I would vote for Alice over Bob, Alice over Clark, and Alice over Dylan.
 - I would vote for Bob over Dylan, and Clark over Dylan.